cschatz/misc/yeah-science.md

 ## Fermentation

-### Isn't Amyris, in a sense, an extremely niche craft brewery?
-And aren't drinking songs, in a sense, about fermentation?
+### Isn't Amyris, in a sense, an extremely niche craft brewery?<br />And aren't drinking songs, in a sense, about fermentation?

 First in this section, the only thing I know of that could be considered an ode to *Saccharomyces cerevisiae*.
 (If you know anything else, please let me know!)